HIMANSHIKUSHWAHA/SE-GROUP-16/README.md

 User-generated content goes through a moderation process to ensure the integrity and safety of our community.
 Live Streaming
 Join live streaming sessions to participate in live discussions and activities related to wellness.

-See our FAQ section for answers to common questions related to account management, features, and troubleshooting.

 This structure provides a comprehensive guide for users to understand and navigate the Wellness Tracking System.
 Feel free to expand or modify these sections based on your specific needs.